 Collaboration and Partnerships

-Cross-sectoral collaboration, within the agri-food system, needs to be encouraged and fostered.
+Cross-sectoral collaboration, within the agri-food innovation system, needs to be encouraged and fostered.
 It will improve knowledge transfer and help build consensus on key issues.

-The agri-food system consists of a wide-range of industries and stakeholders within and across the private and public sectors.
+The agri-food innovation system consists of a wide-range of industries and stakeholders within and across the private and public sectors.
 It also does not function in isolation: its activities are closely related to other sectors from robotics and AI to forestry and natural resources.
 It involves and impacts different segments of the Canadian population including underrepresented but essential groups such as indigenous people, women and newcomers.